defenseunicorns/leapfrogai/src/leapfrogai_ui/README.md

 If you do not use this component and need to login with a Supabase auth command directly, ensure you provide the "openid" scope with the options parameter.

+The E2E tests use a fake Keycloak user.
+You must create this user in Keycloak, and add the username, password, and MFA secret to the .env file in order for the tests to pass.
+PUBLIC_DISABLE_KEYCLOAK must also be set to false to run the E2E tests.

+To get the MFA secret, create your new Keycloak user with the normal Keycloak login flow (not manually through the Keycloak UI).
+When scanning the QR code, use an app that lets you see the url of the QR code.
+The secret is contained in that URL.

 Login flow was adapted from [this reference](https://supabase.com/docs/guides/getting-started/tutorials/with-sveltekit?database-method=sql)